 This service is a complimentary 15-minute session for those patients that have never had a visit at A&A. This will give you a chance to meet your practitioner and determine whether we will be a good fit for your health concerns.
 You are welcome to book one session with each practitioner to assist you in your choice.
 These sessions are conducted by phone or video conference, depending on your preference.

-This visit will take from 1.5-2 hours.
+This visit will take up to 1.5 hours.
 We will discuss your chief complaint (what’s bringing you here) as well as your full medical history.
 We need your full clinical picture to assess your health and provide appropriate treatment.

 Even if your condition has a clear etiology (i.e. a broken arm), it is important that we have a good understanding of how you are doing over all.
 We will ask you many questions that may seem unrelated, (especially if you are new to Chinese medicine), though rest assured, all of the nitty-gritty details matter.
 It is necessary for us to obtain as much information as we can gather in order to provide the proper support your mind and body needs to reach recovery and wellness.